 More in Grantmaking, Internship Program

-We’re thrilled to announce $172,590 in grants from our Lake-Geauga Fund to organizations serving residents of Lake and Geauga counties.
-This year’s round of grants from the Lake-Geauga Fund brings our total support to Lake and Geauga counties to $2.8 million in 2017!
-Our history of support in Lake and Geauga counties Established in 1988, […]Read More
+We’re thrilled to announce $13.8 million in June grants to organizations serving residents of Cuyahoga, Lake and Geauga counties.
+This latest round of grants brings our total support to $22.9 million in the second quarter of 2018.
+Our June grants align with a number of priority areas, including economic and workforce development, youth and social […]Read More

 Our #SummerOfPurpose blog series follows this year’s Cleveland Foundation Summer Interns as they spend 11 weeks working with Cleveland-area nonprofit and public sector organizations.
-In today’s blog we hear from Cameron Rolland, who is working with Neighborhood Family Practice (NFP), where he plays a key role in facilitating event planning for NFP’s annual signature event, engaging […]Read More
+In today’s blog we hear from Briana Snoddy, who is working with Towards Employment, where she summarizes and cites research, monitors key issues, and tracks and analyzes legislation to support Towards Employment’s […]Read More